kamitoteles/CMAQ_Installation_tutorial/README.md

     cd CMAQ_REPO
     git checkout -b my_branch
     ```
-3. Set CMAQ_HOME in bldit_project.csh as set CMAQ_HOME = /home/[username]/CMAQ-5.3.1 and run the scipt.
-This will create the directories needes for the intallation:
+3. Set CMAQ_HOME in bldit_project.csh as CMAQ_HOME = /home/[username]/CMAQ-5.3.1 and run the scipt.
+This will create the directories needed for the intallation:
     ```
     ./bldit_project.csh
     ```